 Late May for 4 days, Dublin Soul Festival, a celebration of peace, unity and love!

 June, Organ and Choral Festival

-end Sept - mid Oct, Fringe Theatre Festival
+End September – mid October, Fringe Theatre Festival

-some precise dates or more information see: European
+For some precise dates or more information see: European Festivals or Arts Festivals.

 Arts and culture

 The city is famous for its theatres.
 The Abbey, the Gate and the Gaity are the best known and show a great variety of modern and classical theatre.

 The Natural History Museum will keep the kids happy for hours and the National Museum has wonderful artefacts from Ireland’s Celtic past.

 The Hugh Lane city Gallery of Modern Art is justly famous.

 You must see the extraordinary, illustrated 8th century Book of Kells in Trinity College Dublin.